What's the story you wish to leave behind?

 Any one of your executors, beneficiaries or guardians dies

-You want to change any beneficiaries
+You wanting to change any beneficiaries

-Is it possible to change my will in the future?
+Is it possible to change my Will in the future?

 Absolutely.
-If there are any changes in your circusmatcnes, which should be reflected in your will, we suggest that you make a brand new will.
-Make sure you destroy the old will to avoid confusion in the future.
+If there are any changes in your circusmatcnes, which should be reflected in your Will, we suggest that you make a brand new Will.
+Make sure you destroy the old Will to avoid confusion in the future.